CCCMcluster/CCCM-IM-handbook/README.md

-# CCCM Information Management Handoook
+# CCCM Information Management Handbook

 This repo contains the content for the CCCM Information Management Handbook.